taliafabs/USPresidentialPollingForecast2024/README.md

 ## Overview

 This repository contains...
 2024 U.S. Presidential Election.
 Talk about the data that was used.
-Note: the presidential polls data was downloaded from 538 on October 21, 2024.
-Data published after this date was not considered
+The presidential polling data was obtained from 538 on October 21, 2024.
+Polling data published after this date did not factor into the analysis presented in this paper in any way, shape, or form.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from 538.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/analysis_data` contains the cleaned dataset that was constructed and later used for the analysis.
--   `model` contains fitted models.
+-   `model` contains fitted model.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.